 The calibration manager is the first thing to set up when starting on a data reduction project.
 It provides the automated calibration association.

-The file to pay attention to is: ~/.geminidr/rsys.cfg (DRAGONS v3.0)
+The file to pay attention to is: ~/.dragons/dragonsrc (DRAGONS v3.1+)

 Edit that file to contain the following: